 Some workers need therapy to help cope with the stress of an on-the-job injury.
 Not everyone needs it, but if the process of getting better is causing you additional pain or stress, then you should consider seeking professional help.
 Additionally, mental health issues can be caused or worsened by a workplace injury too.
 Without proper coping mechanisms, these problems can snowball and leave you feeling hopeless and unmotivated to do anything positive for yourself.
 In this case, therapy could get you back on track to a healthy mind and body so that you can focus on recovering rather than remaining mired in negativity.

 Make sure to maintain a journal of your treatment experience as well so that it can be included in your claim.
-Both documents will help you get the compensation you deserve and improve the chances of winning your workers’ comp case.
+Both documents will help you get the compensation you deserve and improve the chances of winning your Workers compensation case.

 Talk To Other Injured Employees Within Your Company And Find Out What They Did To Win Their Cases